Register | My Account | Contact Us | (562) 426-7049

 Materials Used

-A wide range of materials can be used in thermal evaporation, including metals, alloys, and even some organic compounds.
-Commonly used materials include aluminum, gold, silver, and various dielectric materials.
+A wide range of materials can be used in thermal evaporation, such as metals, alloys, and even some organic compounds.
+Generally, commonly used materials include aluminum, gold, silver, and various dielectric materials.
 The choice of material depends on the specific application and the properties required for the thin film.

 Applications

-• Optics: Thin film coatings on lenses, mirrors, and optical components improve their performance in areas such as anti-reflection and reflectivity enhancement.
+• Thin film coatings on lenses, mirrors, and optical components improve their performance in areas such as anti-reflection and reflectivity enhancement.
+These functional coatings are especially important for such as telescopes or other precision instruments.

-• Photovoltaics: Solar cells often use thermal evaporation to deposit thin films of semiconductor materials like silicon and cadmium telluride.
+• Solar cells often use thermal evaporation to deposit thin films of semiconductor materials like silicon and cadmium telluride.
+With the development of PVD, these coatings can be precisely applied to silicon wafers without damaging them.

-• OLED Displays: Organic light-emitting diode displays benefit from the precise deposition of organic materials using thermal evaporation.
+• Organic light-emitting diode displays benefit from the precise deposition of organic materials using thermal evaporation.

-• Sensors: Thin film sensors for various applications, such as gas sensing or biosensing, are produced using this technique.
+• Thin film sensors for various applications, such as gas sensing or biosensing, are produced using this technique.
+Manufacturing processes for these sensors require film uniformity to ensure quality.

 Advantages

-1. High Purity: The vaporized material is typically of high purity, leading to pure and contaminant-free thin films.
+1. High purity: The vaporized material is typically of high purity, leading to pure and contaminant-free thin films.
+Unwanted particulates in the atmosphere are removed during the pumpdown of the vacuum chamber.

-2. Controlled Thickness: It allows precise control over film thickness, making it suitable for applications requiring nanoscale precision.
+2. Controlled thickness: Thermal evaporation allows precise control over film thicknesses, making it suitable for sensitive applications requiring nanoscale precision.

 4. Versatility: It can be used for a wide range of materials, both conductive and insulating.